Programs of Study

 Prerequisites: None

-Required Course Materials:
+Required Course Materials: Al-Fiqh al-Akbar English

-ISE102: Introduction to Islamic Law
+ISE 102: Introduction to Islamic Law

-During this 10-week course, students will understand the prerequisites, importance and purpose of learning foundational Islamic Knowledge and how to apply what they learn.
+Overview: During this 10-week course, students will understand the prerequisites, importance and purpose of learning foundational Islamic Knowledge and how to apply what they learn.
 The instructor will also shed light on the preservation of knowledge through a cohesive, organized and well-planned system we term as the “System of Following the Qur’an and Sunnah”.
 The semester will end with a discussion on how we can ascend the levels of Ihsan in worship.

 Prerequisites: None